Dermatology: Community Health

 - Providing education and service-oriented outreach programs in the community

-In addition to providing patient care in Revere and Chelsea, Dr. Kourosh and her dermatology residents from the Harvard Combined Dermatology Residency Program offer a free tattoo removal clinic for high-risk youth and people whose tattoos are preventing them from getting a job.
-The goal of this initiative is to help give patient's a clean slate for a new life, removing the stigma and harmful associations of the past.
-This program collaborates with local health centers for high-risk youth and local police departments.
+Dr. Kourosh and her team of dermatology residents from the Harvard Combined Dermatology Residency Program offer a free tattoo removal clinic for survivors of human trafficking who have been forcibly branded with tattoos and young people escaping gangs, whose tattoos cause them to be targeted by gangs and crime rings, and prevent them from getting jobs.
+The goal of this initiative is to help patient's be safe and give them a clean slate for a new life, removing the stigma and harmful associations of the past.
+This program collaborates with non-profit and government organizations assisting human trafficking survivors and high-risk youth, and local police departments.

 To learn more about this program, email ProjectPhoenix@partners.org.